-6.56 According to the USSD International Religious Freedom Report 2005, released on 8 November 2005:
+19.01 According to the USSD International Religious Freedom Report 2006, released on 15 September 2006:

-"There was no substantive change in the status of respect for religious freedom during the reporting period.
-Members of the country's religious minorities including Sunni and Sufi Muslims, Baha'is, Zoroastrians, Jews, and Christians reported imprisonment, harassment, intimidation, and discrimination based on their religious beliefs.
-Government actions created a threatening atmosphere for some religious minorities, especially Baha'is, Jews, and evangelical Christians."
-[4r] (p1)
+"There was a further deterioration of the extremely poor status of respect for religious freedom during the reporting period, most notably for Baha'is and Sufi Muslims.
+The country's religious minorities include Sunni and Sufi Muslims, Baha'is, Zoroastrians, Jews, and Christians.
+There were reports of imprisonment, harassment, intimidation, and discrimination based on religious beliefs.